cdown/chrisdown.name/posts/2013-07-10-archiving-deleted-mails-in-dovecot.md

 ---
 layout: post
-title: Archiving deleted mails in Dovecot
+title: Archiving deleted mails in Dovecot without using a namespace
 ---

 When I first started using Dovecot, I looked high and low for a way to archive